Andrewneteye4343/scDock/Installation/README.md

 Option 2:
 Now, we provide a .yml file (scDock_environment.yml) to create scDock environment.
+1. Download and place the "scDock_environment.yml" to your computer.
-1. Downloading the file.
-Conduct `conda env create -f scDock_environment.yml` to install the environment.
+2. Conduct `conda env create -f scDock_environment.yml` to install the environment.
-2. Enter the Conda virtual environment with `conda activate scDock`.
+3. Enter the Conda virtual environment with `conda activate scDock`.

 The installation process might take some time to finish.
 After the installation, your computer will be ready for scDock.